debi-av/Elasticsearch-and-Kibana-ELK-Stack-/README.md

 # Elasticsearch-and-Kibana-ELK-Stack-

-   to create a python script where we take data from MySql or MongodDB and insert it into Elasticsearch
+Here is an approach to create a python script where we take data from MySql or MongodDB and insert it into Elasticsearch Firstly, here we had imported all the required libraries, then we developed a class as Setting() which have all the settings related to MySQL, Elastic Search etc.
+  Also we had taken a class as MySql(), in which it takes up query and helps to execute that.
+  An another class as ELK(), along with a main function which calls all the above classes.
     try:
         import mysql
         from mysql.connector import connect